nih-cfde/use-case-library-build/library/USERSTORY-39.md

 ---
-input: Genes of interest
+input: genes of interest
-output: Functional data on genes of interest
+output:  functional data on genes of interest
-task: Identify homologs from animal models and related functional data
+task:  identify homologs from animal models and related functional data
 tags:
 - functional
 - genes